d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 x, y, tf.tensordot(x, y, axes=1)
 ```

-Note that
+Equivalently, (**we can calculate the dot product of two vectors
-(**we can express the dot product of two vectors equivalently by performing an elementwise multiplication and then a sum:**)
+by performing an elementwise multiplication followed by a sum:**)

 ```{.python .input}
 np.sum(x * y)